 Our mission is to ensure implementation of equal opportunities and prevention of discrimination in society.

-Our vision is a society that is aware of equal opportunities.
+Our vision is a society that is aware of equal opportunities and strives to ensure them.

 The Constitution of the Republic of Lithuania provides the principle of equality for all people and the inherent right to be treated equally with others.